mouad-eh/mouad-eh.github.io/src/content/blog/astro-lane-v1.md

 ## Astro Lane: Launching the New AstroJS Theme for Your Blog!

 Are you looking to personalize your blog's look and feel?
-Look no further than Astro Lane, the latest AstroJS theme from Avenue Labs!
+Look no further than Astro Lane, the latest AstroJS theme from chrstnl!

 Astro Lane is a customizable blog theme that offers minimal styling, making it easy for you to tailor it to your needs.
 Whether you're an experienced blogger or just starting out, Astro Lane is perfect for creating a blog that truly represents your personal style.